-He entered the Iowa State Extension Master Garden in program in 1993.
+He entered the Iowa State Extension Master Garden program in 1993.

-Food pantry manager at First Lutheran church and a recipient of the American Red Cross's Heroes of the Heartland award in 2016 as well as a recipient of the Certificate of Achievement for Exceptional Volunteer Service by Iowa State University Extension and Outreach 2018.
+Randy is past food pantry manager and present volunteer at First Lutheran Church.
+He is a recipient of the American Red Cross's Heroes of the Heartland award in 2016 as well as a recipient of the Certificate of Achievement for Exceptional Volunteer Service by Iowa State University Extension and Outreach 2018.

-He is an avid gardener for over 40 years
+He is a retired dentist and has been an avid gardener for over 40 years.